hull/hull-connectors/packages/connectors/hull-customerio/assets/readme.md

 ## How to determine which events customer.io sends to Hull

-Optionally, You can specify the events Hull will receive from customer.io.
+Optionally, You can choose to limit the events Hull will receive from customer.io.
 The list of all events is available in the customer.io docs under [http://learn.customer.io/developer-documentation/webhooks.html#events](http://learn.customer.io/developer-documentation/webhooks.html#events).

 To customize this events, navigate to your customer.io dashboard, select “Integrations” from the menu to the left side of your screen and click the button “Settings” next to Email Activity Webhook:
 ![Webhook Events Step 1](./docs/webhookevents01.png)